batfolx/snake_ai/README.md

-I used a DNQAgent from Tensorflow's <a href="https://www.tensorflow.org/agents"/>Agents</a> to train this AI in a custom environment that I built.
+I used a DQNAgent from Tensorflow's <a href="https://www.tensorflow.org/agents"/>Agents</a> to train this AI in a custom environment that I built.